Lighthouse is CLOSED for the season

 and its preservation, restoration, and interpretation.

-NOTE: The lighthouse gift shop does not sell beverages or food, no dogs allowed inside the lighthouse.
+NOTE: The lighthouse gift shop does not sell beverages or food, no dogs or strollers allowed inside the lighthouse.
 The lighthouse has NO indoor public toilet facilities, however the park grounds has outdoor toilets.

 Old Mission Peninsula was chosen as one of the top ten coastal drives in North America!